riconaranjo/COMP-3004-Notes/Sections/Section 8.md

 3. Identify possible courses of actions

 ### Analysis
-`// todo: fill this out`

 1. Identify impact of each course of action
   - considering code of ethics + morals + experience
-  - categorize as ethically: obligatory / prohibited / acceptable
+  - categorize as ethically: _obligatory / prohibited / acceptable_
 2. Select best option

 # Section 8.3: Case Studies
-`// todo: fill this out - overview`

 ## Kickbacks and Disclosure